-- Confusion, drowsiness, feeling "foggy" - Problems with your vision
+- Confusion, drowsiness, feeling "foggy"

+- Problems with your vision

+- Changes in sexual function

+- Fever

-- When you first noticed the symptoms above - How severe the symptoms are - If the symptoms are interfering with your daily activities - A list of medications and supplements you're taking - · If you've ever had pituitary problems before - · Anything else you have tried at home to manage the symptoms - Note: Remind healthcare providers outside the oncology team that you are receiving immunotherapy for your cancer and it can affect your pituitary gland.
+- .
+When you first noticed the symptoms above - How severe the symptoms are - If the symptoms are interfering with your daily activities - A list of medications and supplements you're taking - If you've ever had pituitary problems before - Anything else you have tried at home to manage the symptoms - Note: Remind healthcare providers outside the oncology team that you are receiving immunotherapy for your cancer and it can affect your pituitary gland.
 This is particularly important if they are planning any scans of your head/brain

-If you have severe head pain with vision changes, fever, nausea and vomiting, feeling "foggy," and/or very tired
+• If you have severe head pain with vision changes, fever, nausea and vomiting, feeling "foggy," and/or very tired

-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.